If you can’t focus on reading, here’s why you should feel hopeful that you can increase your attention quickly.

 As I explained to my student, the problem isn’t with the focus skills my student was bringing to the table.
 It’s with the fact that the author writes in vague abstractions.
 The book would have been a lot better with an introduction like this:

-This writing brings the engagement.
+This voluntary re-writing of the text brings the engagement.

 Read what the author says.
 And then translate it into something much more engaging.

 Here’s another tactic that can help you do that.

 Four: Interrogate Your Reading with Suspicion (And Faith)